Welcome to The Inner Circle, Can We’s conversation on cervical cancer

 If you have a cervix, you’re at risk of cervical cancer

-The test collects a sample of cells during an internal exam, typically taking a few minutes.
-It’s a different test from the Pap test, but the same procedure—undressing from the waist down and lying on your back or sitting up a little with your knees bent on an exam table.
+The process involves undressing from the waist down and lying on your back or sitting up a little with your knees bent on an exam table.

 I'm trans, do I need to screen?